 Consider whether you are seeking to inform, consult, involve or collaborate with other people in order to complete your project.
 The appropriate level of engagement may be different for each stakeholder group.

-Page 11 of the Queensland Government’s Community Engagement Toolkit for Planning outlines the full IAP2 spectrum of public participation, and includes useful definitions of what it means to inform, consult, involve, collaborate and empower, as developed by the International Association of Public Participation.
+Page 11 of the Queensland Government’s Community Engagement Toolkit outlines the full IAP2 spectrum of public participation, and includes useful definitions of what it means to inform, consult, involve, collaborate and empower, as developed by the International Association of Public Participation.

 Pages 3–7 of the Shire of Northam Community Engagement Plan provides valuable examples of community engagement strategies for the three participation levels of inform, consult and involve.
 Guidance on choosing an appropriate level of engagement is provided on page 8 of the Shire Plan.